-I have been asked frequently by readers, “Should I send my child to Preschool?”
-Having taught Preschool and having waited to send my son to school until much later than most moms I know, I can offer a few factors to consider when deciding to homeschool or enroll your child in a preschool program outside of your home.
+I have been asked frequently by readers, “Should I send my child to Preschool?
+Is preschool worth it?”
+Having taught Preschool and also waited to send my son to school until much later than most moms I know, I can offer a few factors to consider when deciding to homeschool or enroll your child in a preschool program outside of your home.

-After my daughter was born, and we moved, we faced a much less socially interactive neighborhood and community, so my husband and I made the choice to send our son to preschool part time: 3 mornings a week.
+After my daughter was born, and we moved, we faced a much less socially interactive neighborhood and community, so my husband and I made the choice to send our son to preschool part time, 3 mornings a week.
+Our second child did not go to preschool outside of the home.
+We considered these four factors for deciding is preschool worth it?

 There are some great tips and guidelines for homeschooling preschool that can help relieve the concern for those who think there child will be left behind without preschool.

-Second, consider THE TYPE OF SCHOOL AND ITS PHILOSOPHY.
+Second, consider THE TYPE OF PRESCHOOL AND ITS PHILOSOPHY.

 - Check out preschools that are independent (private…and this does not always mean pricey), even home-based if you don’t want to just teach your child on your own.